 Boston National College Fair

 Some Spring 2022 National College Fairs continue to use a Virtual Platform.
-With in-person events limited across the country, college admissions offices are anxious to connect with sophomores, juniors and even some seniors who are looking toward postsecondary education.
+With in-person events limited across the country, college admissions offices are eager to connect with sophomores, juniors and seniors who are looking toward postsecondary education.

-While students are adapting to learning online via video conferencing, or an in-person/remote hybrid model, they should continue to prepare for what happens after graduation.
-In addition to watching their instructors and perhaps speaking with teachers online, students should also take this opportunity to reach out to their college counselors.
-Like teachers, guidance office personnel are working remotely to make sure students have the tools they need to search for the right college.
+While many students have adapted to learning online via video conferencing, or an in-person/remote hybrid model, they should continue to prepare for what happens after graduation.
+Students should take this opportunity to reach out to their college counselors.
+Guidance office personnel are working hard to make sure students have the tools they need to search for the right college.
 Students should ask their counselors about virtual events in their community.
 Colleges are looking forward to connecting with students and their parents during these online events.

 Massachusetts Financial Aid

 Massachusetts student financial aid is available to help pay for college.
 Click below for information on grants, scholarships, work-study opportunities, loans, and loan forgiveness programs in Massachusetts.